Home > Analyses > Energy > Marathon Petroleum Corporation

 ProductDescription

-Refining & MarketingRefines crude oil into transportation fuels, heavy fuel oil, asphalt, aromatics, propane, and sulfur.
-Sells through wholesale and branded outlets.
+Refining & MarketingRefines crude oil and feedstocks; produces transportation fuels, heavy fuel oil, asphalt, and chemicals.
+Sells to wholesale and retail outlets, including Marathon and ARCO brands.

-MidstreamTransports, stores, and markets crude oil, refined products, natural gas, and natural gas liquids via pipelines and terminals.
+MidstreamTransports, stores, and markets crude oil, refined products, natural gas, and natural gas liquids via pipelines, terminals, and barges.

-Renewable DieselProduces renewable diesel fuel, reflecting a growing segment within energy transition efforts.
+Renewable DieselProduces renewable diesel fuel, contributing to cleaner transportation energy solutions.

 Main Competitors

-The sector features 3 main competitors; the table below lists the top 3 leaders by market capitalization:
+There are 3 main competitors in the Oil & Gas Refining & Marketing industry; below are the top 3 leaders by market capitalization:

 CompetitorMarket Cap.